Solid-Mechanics/Install-ABAQUS-on-Ubuntu/README.md

   ```
   where `FILE_LOCATION` is the .iso file name complete of his location.

-- Run `setup` file in .iso and install
+- Run `setup` file in .iso and install.

   * Run csh